- Careers (CEIAG)

 We have a rolling programme of training and support for staff based on the needs of the students within college.
 Staff are sent on individualised training if they are supporting a student with a more specific need, such as hearing or visually impaired students.
 Staff have had training in the following:

-- A range of courses on and around supporting the needs of ASD students
+- A range of training in supporting the needs of ASD students

 How will my child be included in activities outside the classroom, including college trips?